shopinvader/documentation/data/doc_pages/en/odoo-developper/customize-shopinvader.md

 On the sale order we are going to add a new method that can be call by the web service

+This method will be *custom_action* and will just flag the field *custom_action_done* on the sale order.

 ## STEP 1: Add the test

+The test should use an existing sale order and call the method *custom_action* by using the dispatch method.

+Add an assert to check that the field *custom_action_done* is flag at True

 ## STEP 2: Add the feature

+Now you can edit the sale service and add the *custom_action* method.

+Do not forget to add a validator.